skhg/raspberrypi-killswitch/README.md

 sudo systemctl restart shairport-sync
 ```

+Install the daemon with `sudo ln -s /home/pi/raspberrypi-killswitch/scripts/killswitch-service.sh /etc/init.d/killswitch` and then `sudo update-rc.d killswitch defaults` to install it.
+Check status with `sudo systemctl status killswitch` and start it with `sudo systemctl start killswitch`

 I also want to know when music is playing and make use of the 3-colour LED module.
 So the `shairport-sync` config file comes in handy here.
 It is set up to call my `lightControl.py` script whenever music starts or stops.

 Note: To control GPIO from `shairport-sync`, its user must be in the `gpio` group.
 This was also a factor in [another project](https://github.com/skhg/shairport-power).
 Run this command to fix it if you have problems: